RobMasters/RJMCommentBundle/README.markdown

-FOSCommentBundle
+RJMCommentBundle
 =============

-The FOSCommentBundle adds support for a comment system in Symfony2.
+The RJMCommentBundle adds support for a comment system in Symfony2.
 Features include:

 - Manages trees of comments
 - Can include comment threads in any page